awsdocs/amazon-connect-admin-guide/doc_source/set-disconnect-flow.md

   A disconnect event is when:
   + A call, chat, or task is disconnected by an agent\.
   + A task is disconnected as a result of a flow action\.
-  + If a task expires\.
+  + A task expires\.
 The task is automatically disconnected if it is not completed in 7 days\.

   When the disconnect event occurs, the corresponding contact flow runs\.
 + Here are examples of when you might use this block: